pharmpy/pharmpy/README.rst

 .. start-longdesc

 Pharmpy is a library for pharmacometrics.
-It can be used as a regular python package, in R via reticulate or via its built in command line interface.
+It can be used as a regular python package, in R via the `Pharmr <https://github.com/pharmpy/pharmr>`_ package or via its built in command line interface.

 Pharmpy is architectured to be able to handle different types of model formats and data formats and exposes a model agnostic API.

 Current features: